akhil3417/glava/Readme.md

 # Project Name: Gnu/Linux-ai-voice-assistant(GLAVA)

-Gnu/Linux-ai-voice-assistant is a versatile interface that utilizes various open source tools, offering a seamless interaction with a variety of services and features.
-This project uses several extensions to provide voice-based interactions.
-The main components are:
+Gnu/Linux-ai-voice-assistant is a versatile interface that utilizes various open source tools, offering a seamless interaction with a llms, a variety of services and features.
+The main components of the Assistant are :

 - [Vosk](https://alphacephei.com/vosk/) - An open-source speech recognition toolkit.
 - [Piper](https://github.com/rhasspy/piper) - A fast, local neural text to speech system that sounds great.